Proven results

 Qelbree showed significant reduction in symptoms compared to placebo.

-Qelbree was also consistently proven to be effective and safe in multiple clinical studies in over 800 patients with a once-a-day convenient dose.
+Qelbree was consistently proven to be effective and safe in multiple clinical studies in over 800 patients with a once-a-day convenient dose.

 "I definitely didn't think I would get to this place"